JeffDeCola/my-verilog-examples/fpga-development-boards/buttons/buttons/README.md

 Documentation and reference,

 * [Xilinx Vivado](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/hardware/tools/synthesis/xilinx-vivado-cheat-sheet)
-  on some designs to synthesize and program an FPGA on a development board.
+  used to synthesize and program an FPGA on a development board.
 * These buttons used in a FPGA with my [programable-8-bit-microprocessor](https://github.com/JeffDeCola/my-systemverilog-examples/tree/master/systems/microprocessors/programable-8-bit-microprocessor)